kauschik/deep-facial-verification/README.md

 - The system can be used as a basic building block for developing a face lock technology.

 Overall, this project provides a solid foundation for further research and development in the field of face recognition and verification.

+## Disclaimer
+This project outline is from the internet and a speical thinks to NicholasRenotte for explaining this project in everystep.